DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 > -- Randy Thom (Ratatouille, Harry Potter and the Goblet of Fire, Cast Away)

 {{% note %}}

-In their defense, theater owners play films at lower volumes than official standards dictate in an effort to provide the best possible movie going experience.
-The screens in some multiplex theaters are packed so close together, with so little soundproofing between them, that soundtracks played at their full intended volume bleed into neighbor- ing theaters.
-Turning down the volume prohibits this bleed, though a better solution would be sonically isolating each theater in the first place.
+- Movie theaters play movies at lower volumes than official standards to prevent sound from bleeding into neighboring theaters.
+- This is especially important in multiplex theaters with many screens packed close together and little soundproofing.

-Also, trailers tend to be mixed much louder than features, as they are advertisements meant to get your attention.
+- Trailers are mixed much louder than features to get your attention.

+**Additional thoughts:**

+- It is important to note that there are no official standards for movie theater volume.
+The National Institute for Occupational Safety and Health (NIOSH) recommends that people not be exposed to noise levels above 85 dB for more than 8 hours per day.
+However, many movie theaters have sound levels that exceed this recommendation.
+- If you find that the volume at a movie theater is too loud, you can ask the staff to turn it down.
+You can also bring earplugs or earmuffs to protect your hearing.
 {{%/ note %}}

 ---